hashgraph/hedera-services/platform-sdk/platform-apps/tests/AddressBookTestingTool/README.md

 ```
 ## Testing Genesis Behavior

-### Force Use of Config Address Book on Genesis
+### Test Scenario 1: Force Use of Config Address Book on Genesis
 #### Instructions
 1. Delete `sdk/data/saved` directory if it exists
-2. Ensure settings.txt has `state.saveStatePeriod,     0`
+2. Ensure settings.txt has the value `state.saveStatePeriod,     0`
-3. Add to settings.txt the value `addressBook.forceUseOfConfigAddressBook, true`
+3. Ensure settings.txt has the value `addressBook.forceUseOfConfigAddressBook, true`
+4. Ensure settings.txt has the value `addressBookTestingTool.testScenario, 1`
+5. Ensure settings.txt has the value `addressBookTestingTool.softwareVersion, 1`
+6. Ensure settings.txt has the value `addressBookTestingTool.stakingBehavior, 1`
-4. Run the app for a short time.
+7. Run the app for 60 seconds

 #### Validation